nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 {{#> callout type='info' }}

-If your Nuxeo instance runs on Amazon EC2, you can also transparently use IAM instance roles (since Nuxeo 5.9.1), in which case you do not need to specify the AWS ID and secret (the credentials will be fetched automatically from the instance metadata).
+If your Nuxeo instance runs on Amazon EC2, you can also transparently use IAM instance roles, in which case you do not need to specify the AWS ID and secret (the credentials will be fetched automatically from the instance metadata).

 {{/callout}}